How to create more peace for your dog and yourself — without force, blame, or constant stress

 Most people who come here aren’t doing anything wrong.

-They’ve been doing what makes sense — trying to help their dog, trying to find solutions, trying to do the right thing.
+They’ve been doing what makes sense — trying to help their dog, trying to find answers, trying to do the right thing.

-But there are a few things that quietly keep this stuck.
+But there are three things that quietly keep this stuck.

 1. Focusing only on the dog